rails/rails/guides/source/autoloading_and_reloading_constants.md

 Rails _autoloads_ them on your behalf if needed.
 This is possible thanks to a couple of [Zeitwerk](https://github.com/fxn/zeitwerk) loaders Rails sets up on your behalf, which provide autoloading, reloading, and eager loading.

 On the other hand, those loaders do not manage anything else.
-In particular, they do not manage the Ruby standard library, gem dependencies, Rails components themselves, or even (by default) the application `lib` directory.
+In particular, they do not manage the Ruby standard library, gem dependencies, Rails components themselves, or even (by default) the project `lib` directory.
 That code has to be loaded as usual.

 Project Structure